lancedb/lance/docs/format.rst

 compatible.

 However, writers should not write extra fields that aren't described in this document.
-Until they are defined the specification, there is no guarantee that writers will be able to safely interpret new forms of statistics.
+Until they are defined in the specification, there is no guarantee that readers will be able to safely interpret new forms of statistics.